mortennobel/cpp-cheatsheet/README.md

 # C++ QUICK REFERENCE / C++ CHEATSHEET
 Based on <a href="http://www.pa.msu.edu/~duxbury/courses/phy480/Cpp_refcard.pdf">Phillip M. Duxbury's C++ Cheatsheet</a> and edited by Morten Nobel-Jørgensen.
-The cheatsheet focus is on C++ - not on the standard library.
+The cheatsheet focus is both on the language as well as common classes from the standard library.
 C++11 additions is inspired by <a href="https://isocpp.org/blog/2012/12/c11-a-cheat-sheet-alex-sinyakov">ISOCPP.org C++11 Cheatsheet</a>).

 The goal is to give a concise overview of basic, modern C++ (C++14).